 It may all sound a bit like the early pitches for the internet.
-In fact, on its website Consensys characterizes its open source, blockchain-based distributed computing platform Ethereum as “how the Internet was supposed to work.”
+In fact, on its website Consensys characterizes the open source, blockchain-based distributed computing platform Ethereum as “how the Internet was supposed to work.”

 Of course, the internet blossomed into something far beyond the fever dreams of even the most ardent fans.
 But it also showed that, however great the promises of any technology, there’s always one mitigating factor:

 That part of internet history may be less visible to blockchain’s most enthusiastic backers.
 Take this description by author and technology futurist Ian Khan:

 As revolutionary as it sounds, Blockchain truly is a mechanism to bring everyone to the highest degree of accountability.
 No more missed transactions, human or machine errors, or even an exchange that was not done with the consent of the parties involved.